Changes of circumstance

 - you are now responsible for a child of your own

-- you are now financially supporting yourself through Employment/Self Employment earnings; Taxable Social Security Benefits; Income Support/Income Based Employment or Support Allowance in your own name
+- you are now financially supporting yourself through employment/ self-employment earnings, taxable social security benefits or Income Support/ income-based Employment and Support Allowance in your own name

-- there has been a permanent drop in household income if one or both of your parents are deceased; one or both of your parents are now disabled or your household earnings or benefits have recently changed
+- there has been a permanent drop in household income if one or both of your parents have died/ one or both of your parents are now disabled or your household earnings or benefits have recently changed

-To get a reassessment form and guidance notes, or for further information, contact the EMA customer services team.
+To get a change of circumstances form and guidance notes, or for further information, contact the EMA customer services team.

-You will need to provide original evidence to support your reassessment.
+You will need to provide evidence to support your reassessment.

 You should apply for a reassessment as soon as your circumstances have changed.
-However at the very latest you must send your form and all requested evidence by 31 August 2017 or you will not be eligible for a reassessment for academic year 2016/2017.
+However at the very latest you must send your form and all requested evidence by 31 August or you will not be eligible for a reassessment.

 The allowable deductions evidence you will need to provide are: